cdandre2010/MultiAgentTradingSystemV2/PROGRESS.md

 We're currently working on implementing advanced data management features with InfluxDB, focusing on creating a robust system for market data versioning, integrity checking, and indicator calculation.
 This builds on our completed knowledge graph and agent foundation.

 The immediate focus is on:
-1. 🔄 Issue 3.1.1: Data Versioning and Audit System
+1. ✅ Issue 3.1.1: Data Versioning and Audit System - Completed!
-2. 📅 Issue 3.1.2: Data Integrity and Adjustment Detection
+2. 🔄 Issue 3.1.2: Data Integrity and Adjustment Detection - In Progress
-3. 📅 Issue 3.1.3: Indicator Calculation Service
+3. 📅 Issue 3.1.3: Indicator Calculation Service - Upcoming

 These components will enable auditable and reliable market data for backtesting and strategy validation, which are essential for implementing the Data/Feature Agent in subsequent phases.